boyleconnor/WikiBrainDocker/README.md

 where \<WIKILANG\> is the (usually two-letter) language code of the Wikipedia you'd like to download from, e.g. "en" for English or "zh" for Chinese (without the quotes).
-Example:
+For example:

     ./run.sh en

-Will download and extract Cartograph the whole English Wikipedia, then output Cartograph-compatible data (in the form of .tsv files) to ./output (where . is the current working directory).
+will download and extract Cartograph the whole English Wikipedia, then output Cartograph-compatible data (in the form of .tsv files) to ./output (where . is the current working directory).